Adore2113/MarsHSim/docs/dev_log.md

 ##      05/13/2026
-    ♡ adding in hydroponics to the greenhouse list, and starting from greenhouse lighting to make the greenhouse file be how I want it to be
+    ♡ adding in hydroponics to the greenhouse list and starting from greenhouse lighting to make the greenhouse file be how I want it to be

     ♡ I didn't want the multipliers in the constants like some other files, b/c they are different for each zone